joocan/HTML-CSS/README.md

 * Students at CITYCOT University and future interns at CITYCOT Innovation Hub

 Anyone interested in front-end web development

-This project is open-source and available under the MIT License

 ## License
 This project is licensed under the [MIT License](https://opensource.org/licenses/MIT).